EligeBader/ds-mod-1-1024-code-solutions/README.md

+Data Collection:
-Data Collection:I utilized various methods and tools to gather data from diverse sources, ensuring the comprehensiveness and accuracy of the collected datasets.
+I utilized various methods and tools to gather data from diverse sources, ensuring the comprehensiveness and accuracy of the collected datasets.

+Data Preparation:
-Data Preparation: I focused on cleaning, transforming, and preparing data for analysis.
+I focused on cleaning, transforming, and preparing data for analysis.
 This involved handling missing values, normalizing data, and feature engineering to make the data analysis-ready.

 Data Analysis:
 Supervised and Unsupervised Machine Learning